 If an employer tells you that you can not take a virtual or online course, they are probably doing so because of the numerous courses online that disguise themselves as AHA courses.
 These courses are easy to find online and have created a lot of confusion in the compliance industry.
 Typically, online courses posing as AHA courses will often tell you they will be ‘accepted by your employer or you’re money back.’
 You should see that as a red flag!

-Can I ‘Challenge’ a CPR course?
+Can I ‘Challenge’ a CPR course under the new AHA guidelines?

 If you are asking this question, you are showing your age.
 (Sorry, but it’s true!
 You witnessed the emerging days of CPR guidance.)
 In 2015, the AHA discontinued ‘challenge’ courses.
 Because the ECCU (Emergency Cardiovascular Care Update) updates CPR guidelines every 5 years based on latest science, there have been changes in best practice.
-For this reason, the AHA requires everyone to attend an instructor led or online blended course regardless of how many times they’ve been certified.
+For this reason, AHA guidelines requires everyone to attend an instructor led or online blended course regardless of how many times they’ve been certified.
 For people who have been certified many times, the Online Blended Training can be a great option!

 American Heart Association (AHA) Memo released on August 4, 2023: